The Scatty Mum

 Uncooked homemade gluten free naan breads on a white plate.

-Roll out each ball into a naan bread shape with rolling pin.
+Roll out each dough ball into a naan bread shape with a rolling pin.
 (See tips & tricks below) Smooth the edges out with your hands and gently transfer onto a plate with a spatula ready to dry fry.

 naan bread dry frying in a frying pan.